ayesha-kr/covid-one-click-deployment/datasets/covid-19/definitive-healthcare/customer/Readme.md

 3. Select **"Enable Microsoft Teams Notification"** to yes if you want to send alerts to Microsoft teams too, other select no if you want Email alerts only.

 4. Enter your email address in the field titled **Notification Email** to send alerts notification to that email.
-You cant enter more than one email at the deployment time, but you can add them later on once the deployment is completed.
+You can not enter more than one email at the time of deployment, however, you can add them later once the deployment has completed.
 The method for which will be elaborated below.

 5. Click on **Purchase** once you are satisfied with all the parameters and wait for the deployment to end.

- Now once the deployment is complete, you will have alerts setup in data factory.
+ Once the deployment is complete, you will have alerts setup in data factory.
 There will be different features like send alerts to Microsoft Teams(via Logic App) etc depending on the options you selected at the deploy time.

-If you have selected Microsoft Teams notification, then your Logic app needs to be authenticated to your "Microsoft Teams" account for it to be able to send notifications.
+If you have selected Microsoft Teams notification, then the Logic app needs to be authenticated to your "Microsoft Teams" account for it to be able to send notifications.

 ## Step 2: Authenticating Microsoft Teams account with Azure Logic App

 1. First navigate to the resource group that containes your deployment and find the resource titled **"msftTeamsConnectionAuth"**.
-Click on it and navigate to its **"Edit API connection"** option from the sidebar.
+Click on it and navigate to **"Edit API connection"** option from the sidebar.

 ![connection_image](./images/editapiconnections.jpg)

-2. In the window there will be a button titled **"Authorize"**, click on it and it will open up Microsoft sign in page.
+2. In the window, there will be a button titled **"Authorize"**, click on it and it will open up the Microsoft *Sign in* page.
 Enter the teams account credentials and it will authorize you to your teams account.

 ![authorize_image](./images/authorize.jpg)